JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To set the shuttle model index, set "ShuttleModelIndex = value". value is an integer.
 The default value is 50 (Shuttle).
 To set the shuttle markings, set "ShuttleMarkings = value". value is an integer.
 The default value is 0.
 To not load the droids, set "LoadDroids = 0".
+To invert the hangar floor, set "IsHangarFloorInverted = 1".
+When set to 0, the floor is below the player craft.
+When set to 1, the floor is above the player craft.
 See "HangarObjects.txt".

 Apply to hangar: